maelfabien/maelfabien.github.io/_posts/2019-7-1-Explainability.md

 ![image](https://maelfabien.github.io/assets/images/perm.jpg)

 Randomly re-ordering a single column should decrease the accuracy.
 Depending on how relevant the feature is, it will more or less impact the accuracy.
-From the impact on the accuracy, we can determine the importance of a feature.
+From the impact on accuracy, we can determine the importance of a feature.

 ## Example